browserengineering/book/book/invalidation.md

             # ...
 ```

-Every time layout runs, the whole layout tree is discarded and a new
-one is created, starting with the root `DocumentLayout`.
-But this is
-wasteful: when layout _does_ need to run, it's typically due to a
-small change, like `innerHTML` or `style` being set on some element.
-Recreating the layout tree is wasteful, and we'd like to avoid it.
+By creating a new tree, we're throwing away all of the old layout
+information, even those bits that were already correct.
+Invalidation
+begins with not doing that.

-But before jumping right to coding, let's read over the existing code
+But before jumping right to coding, let's review how layout objects
-to understand where layout objects are created: search the code for
-`Layout`, which all layout class names end with.
-You should see that
+are created.
+Search your browser code for `Layout`, which all layout
+class names end with.
+You should see that layout objects are created
-layout objects are created only in a few places:
+only in a few places:

 - `DocumentLayout` objects are created by the `Tab` in `render`
 - `BlockLayout` objects are created by either:
   - A `DocumentLayout`, in `layout`
   - A `BlockLayout`, in `layout`
-- `LineLayout` objects are created by `BlockLayout`s in `new_line`
+- `LineLayout` objects are created by `BlockLayout` in `new_line`
-- `TextLayout` objects are created by `BlockLayout`s in `text`
-- `InputLayout` objects are created by `BlockLayout`s in `input`
+- All others are created by `BlockLayout` in `add_inline_child`

+We want to _avoid_ creating layout objects, instead reusing them
+whenever possible.

-Let's start with the first location.
-The `DocumentLayout` is created
+Let's start with `DocumentLayout`.
+It's created in `render`, and its
-the same way each time, and its argument, `nodes`, is never assigned
-to once the page finishes loading.
-And the `DocumentLayout`
-constructor just copies its arguments into the `DocumentLayout`'s
+two parameters, `nodes` and `self`, are the same every time.
+This
-fields.
-This means every execution of this line of code creates an
+means every execution of this line of code creates effectively
-identical object.

-Because `DocumentLayout` construction has no dependencies that can
-change, we only need to do it once.
-Let's move that one line of code
-from `render` to `load`:
+identical objects.[^side-effects] That seems wasteful, so let's create
+the `DocumentLayout` just once, in `load`:

+[^side-effects]: This wouldn't be true if the `DocumentLayout`
+    constructor had side-effects or read global state, but it doesn't
+    do that.

 ``` {.python}
 class Frame: